17 unique things to do in Lake Atitlan

 If you’re fit and adventurous, then climbing a volcano might just be for you.
 You’ll find lots of volcanos around Central America, and some are easier to access than others.
 Volcano San Pedro is the easiest of the three in Lake Atitlan, whereas the other two are very difficult (even in good shape).

 Also, you should be aware of altitude sickness.
-If you’ve never been in high altitude, you may not know of the difficulty breathing, the nausea and the elevated heart rate it can bring.
+If you’ve never been to high altitude, you may not know of the difficulty breathing, the nausea, and the elevated heart rate it can bring.
 Altitude sickness can be a serious issue and affects everyone differently, regardless of how fit or unfit you are.

 Read next: 10 easy ways to treat Altitude Sickness (AMS)